-If a student believes that there has been an arithmetical error in calculating the course mark, he/she may request a “recheck.”
-This can be done with or without requesting a photocopy or viewing of the final examination.
+If a student believes that there has been an arithmetical error in calculating the course mark, a recheck can be requested.
+A recheck can be requested with or without requesting a photocopy or viewing of the final examination.
 The student must fill out a “Request for Recheck of Course Mark” form and submit it to the Office of the Faculty Registrar within six months of the final examination (see list of deadlines below).
-Whenever possible, the student should indicate precisely where he/she thinks the error has occurred.
-The Department concerned will check that the examination marks have been added correctly; the examination will not be reread.
-The Department will also check that all term work marks have been correctly calculated.
-There is no fee for this procedure.
-If the mark is changed as a result of this review, the $15.00 exam photocopy fee (if paid) will be refunded.
+Whenever possible, the student should indicate precisely the location of the possible error.
+The academic unit concerned will check that the examination marks have been added correctly; the examination will not be reread.
+The academic unit will also check that all term work marks have been correctly calculated.
+There is no fee for the recheck of a course mark.
+If the mark is changed as a result of this review, any fees paid for an exam photocopy will be refunded.

 NOTE: A recheck or reread may result in a raised mark, a lowered mark, or no change.
 By requesting a reread or recheck a student agrees to abide by the outcome.

 For some examinations, particularly those with multiple-choice questions and/or those designed to be read mechanically, there may be an answer key that is essential to the understanding of the marking of the examination.
 In such cases, an answer key should be included with your photocopy.
 If it is not, you may contact the relevant department to see if one is available.